ami-iit/paper_nava_2023_icra_fault-control-ironcub/software/jetFaillureOptimization/README.md

 The script implements a nonliner optimization to find the optimal joints position, attitude and thrust in case of turbine failure.
 The optimizer accounts for:

 - self collision avoidance
-- jet ehaust cones constraints
+- jet exhaust cones constraints
 - enhanced maneuverability

 ## How to configure the optimizer